Skip to contents

 The last few lines define the cdmDatabaseSchema, cohortDatabaseSchema, and cohortTable variables.
 We’ll use these later to tell R where the data in CDM format live, and where we want to write intermediate tables.
 Note that for Microsoft SQL Server, databaseschemas need to specify both the database and the schema, so for example cdmDatabaseSchema <- "my_cdm_data.dbo".
 For database platforms that do not support temp tables, such as Oracle, it is also necessary to provide a schema where the user has write access that can be used to emulate temp tables.
 PostgreSQL supports temp tables, so we can set options(sqlRenderTempEmulationSchema = NULL) (or not set the sqlRenderTempEmulationSchema at all.)

 We need to define the exposures and outcomes for our study.
 Here, we will define our exposures using the OHDSI Capr package.
-We define two cohorts, one for celecoxib and one for diclofenac.
-For each cohort we require a prior diagnosis of ‘osteoarthritis of knee’, and 365 days of continuous prior observation. we restrict to the first exposure per person:
+We define two exposure cohorts, one for celecoxib and one for diclofenac.
+It is often a good idea to restrict your analysis to a specific indication, to maximize the comparability of the two cohorts.
+In this case, we will restrict to osteoarthritis of the knee.
+We will create a cohort for this indication, starting a the first ever diagnosis, and ending at observation period end.

 library(Capr)